MOK-5-ha/MayaBartendingAgent/.qoder/repowiki/en/content/System Overview.md

 - **Conversation History**: A list of message dictionaries containing role (user/assistant) and content
 - **Order State**: A list of ordered drink dictionaries containing name and price

-These states are managed through Gradio's `gr.State` components in `main.py`, which preserve data across user interactions within a session.
+These states are managed through Gradio's `gr.State` components in `submission_notebook.ipynb`, which preserve data across user interactions within a session.

 ### Stateless Function Design
-All core functions in `bartending_agent.py` are designed to be stateless:
+All core functions in `submission_notebook.ipynb` are designed to be stateless:
 - `process_order` accepts current states as parameters and returns updated versions
 - `get_voice_audio` takes only the text to synthesize and returns audio data
 - No global state variables are modified directly